thr321456/thr321456/README.md

 I am looking for internship opportunities in roles similar to data analytics starting from August 2023.

-Extras: :dog: The cute dog profile picture was created by Dall-E2 :robot:
+Extras:  The cute :dog: profile picture was created by Dall-E2 :robot:

 <div id="badges", div align="center">
   <a href="www.linkedin.com/in/haoran">